nare0317/LeetCode-Database/README.md

 # Practice SQL Problems

-This repository is for practicing database problems in LeetCode and HackerRank.
+This repository is for practicing SQL problems in LeetCode and HackerRank.